|Summary:||WebKit ignores column-rules wider than column-gap|

 All reviewed patches have been landed.
 Closing bug.

-(From update of attachment 188026 [details]) You missed patching RenderMultiColumnSet (the new multi-column implementation that is being worked on.
+Comment on attachment 188026 [details] Patch You missed patching RenderMultiColumnSet (the new multi-column implementation that is being worked on.
 In general you need to make sure to see if bugs you fix in the old multi-column code are present in the new code and make sure to patch both where applicable.
 I can either fix it myself or if you'd like to submit a second patch that fixes RenderMultiColumnSet as well, that would be appreciated.

 I can do it.
 Do I have to open a new bug, or can I use this one again?